 - Some medicines can affect how sumatriptan works.
 Tell your doctor if you are using medicine for depression.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, epilepsy, high blood pressure, or high cholesterol.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, epilepsy, high blood pressure, eye or vision problems, or high cholesterol.
 Tell your doctor if you smoke or you have a family history of heart disease.

 - Do not breastfeed for 12 hours after you use this medicine.